7th Pay Commission: Latest news, parity for pvt sector employees

-After implementation of the 7th Pay Commission, the ceiling of tax-free gratuity amount for the central government employees was increased from Rs 10 lakh to Rs 20 lakh.
-The unions have been demanding for inclusion of the change in the Payment of Gratuity Act.
+After implementation of the 7th Pay Commission, the ceiling of tax-free gratuity amount for the central government employees has increased from Rs 10 lakh to Rs 20 lakh.
+The unions have been demanding for the inclusion of the change in the Payment of Gratuity Act.

-Following this the major development is that the government has notified doubling of the limit of tax-free gratuity to Rs 20 lakh in private sector.
+Following this, the major development is that the government has notified doubling of the limit of tax-free gratuity to Rs 20 lakh in private sector.
 The notification follows changes in the Payment of Gratuity Act which had empowered the government to fix the ceiling of the retirement benefit through an executive order.

 The amendment bill approved by Parliament earlier in the month had also empowered the government to fix the period of maternity leave.
 Accordingly, the central government has fixed the total period of maternity leave in the case of a female employee to 26 weeks.

-So far, formal sector workers with five or more years of service are eligible for Rs 10 lakh tax-free gratuity after leaving job or at time of superannuation.
+So far, formal sector workers with five or more years of service are eligible for Rs 10 lakh tax-free gratuity after leaving the job or at time of superannuation.

 The Payment of Gratuity Act, 1972, was enacted to provide for gratuity payment to employees engaged in factories, mines, oilfields, plantations, ports, railway companies, shops or other establishments.